 The inside-out swing in baseball is a type of swing where the barrel of the bat stays inside the hitter’s hands until the hands reach the hitting zone.
 As the hitter’s hands enter the hitting zone, the hitter accelerates the barrel of the bat toward the ball to cause a powerful impact.

-With that brief overview, you still might have some questions about an inside-out swing and wondering how that is different than a regular swing in baseball.
+With that brief overview, you still might have some questions about an inside-out swing and wonder how that is different than a regular swing in baseball.

 An inside-out swing occurs when the hitter initially keeps their hands in front of the barrel of the bat during their swing.
 When striking the ball, hitters will hold their bat around 20 or 30 degrees vertically, with the barrel of the bat facing the ground when they are about to strike the ball.